 These are 3D stickers and various face filters that can be used to tell funny, creepy, or simply beautiful "stories".
 They increase engagement with the app and are generally comparable to the Augmented Reality (AR) filters from Instagram and Snapchat.

-As in every area in marketing, make sure to know what your actions lead to and what the results are.
+As in every area of marketing, make sure to know what your actions lead to and what the results are.
 Yes, we are talking about analytics.
 For that, TikTok offers in-app analytics that can help you track your performance.
 In order to be able to use it, you have to change to the pro account which is easy to do and free.
 Find here how to switch to a TikTok pro account step by step.

-As an ambitious e-commerce entrepreneur, you are now asking yourself how can you take an advantage of this opportunity and strengthen your brand using TikTok.
+As an ambitious e-commerce entrepreneur, you are now asking yourself how can you take advantage of this opportunity and strengthen your brand using TikTok.

 Upload relevant and interesting content yourself.
 This method is one that is done in-house and can have very positive effects on your brand recognition and social media presence.